Yum-Audio/rnbo.maxapi.getset/README.md

 Build the project using the included `Build.sh` script.
 (On Windows you might have to install Git Bash or a similar environment).

 The script will automatically kill any open instance of Max once it starts building the external and will open Max after the successful build.
+If you don't want that, invoke the script like so: `$ ./Build.sh dontExecuteMaxByScript` To clean build you can do: `$ ./Build.sh dontExecuteMaxByScript` or `$ ./Build.sh clean dontExecuteMaxByScript`

 ### VS Code support
 Additionally to build by script you have the option to build and debug using VS Code.